 John is a retired New Hampshire Superior Court judge (still doing some law and an ADR practice), and also a past Chair of New Hampshire’s State Board of Education.
-He proudly serves now as Chair of the Board of Trustees of the New Hampshire Institute for Civics Education.
+He proudly serves now as Chair of the Board of Trustees of the NH Civics.
 Civic engagement is undoubtedly a cornerstone of our democracy, and New Hampshire Civics, with its many programs and activities, significantly works to make us better citizens and better neighbors.

 Charles “Chuck” Douglas is a former trial judge, Supreme Court of New Hampshire Associate Justice, and Congressman.
 He is currently a practicing attorney and has been active in civics education since 1984 when he oversaw publication of civics books for the bicentennial of the State Constitution.